rladstaetter/sudokufx/Readme.md

 This is a project demonstrating what is necessary implement a Sudoku grabber and solver using the OpenCV Java API.

+This project comprises a JavaFX and an Android implementation, you can check out the [APK here](https://play.google.com/store/apps/details?id=net.ladstatt.apps.sudoku.android).

-Maybe you want to check out a blog post series about this project at http://ladstatt.blogspot.com/ for a more detailled discussion of the used concepts.
+Maybe you want to read some blog posts about this project at http://ladstatt.blogspot.com/.

 # Building

 SudokuFX uses maven as build tool.
 One dependency is opencv 3.1, which you will have to deploy yourself in your local repository.
 See INSTALL.txt.

-Afterwards the project should build with

-    mvn package

-You should be able to run the JavaFX application by executing:

-    java -jar sudoku-javafx/target/sudoku-javafx-1.0-SNAPSHOT-jar-with-dependencies.jar

 # License